 Hon.
-Pamela Gross: Quana, Mr. Speaker.
-Quana, to our colleague for the question on Attagutaluk Elementary School in Igloolik.
-First off, Mr. Speaker, I want to thank our colleague for the concerns brought forward to herself and our fellow colleague member for Amittuq, who have shared several concerns regarding maintenance at the school.
-I have been able to raise these issues on their behalf and requested status updates, which have been recently shared with both members on the current condition of the school and the work that will be going forward.
+Pamela Gross: Quana, Mr. Speaker and quana to our colleague for the question on Ataguttaaluk Elementary School in Igloolik.
+First off, Mr. Speaker, I want to thank our colleague for the concerns brought forward to herself and our fellow colleague member for Amittuq, who have shared several concerns regarding maintenance of the school.
+I have been able to raise these issues on their behalf and requested status updates which have been recently shared with both members on the current condition of the school and the work that will be going forward.

-Mr. Speaker, in regard to the repair or replacement of the water tank, which the member asked about, the Department of Education is working with Community and Government Services, and issuing a building condition assessment that will go in-depth to look at the school's overall condition.
+Mr. Speaker, in regard to the repair or replacement of the water tank the member asked about, the Department of Education is working with Community and Government Services and issuing a building condition assessment.
+That will go in-depth to look at the school's overall condition.
 We expect that work to go forward in November 2023.
-With that, Mr. Speaker, they'll have more updated information on the condition of the water tank, and we look forward to replacing that.
+With that, they'll have more updated information on the condition of the water tank, and we look forward to replacing that.

-In the meantime, however, Mr. Speaker, there is a short-term solution with the Hamlet of Igloolik, and they are filling the water tank halfway and also prioritizing water deliveries to the schools.
-Those are short-term and long-term solutions.
+In the meantime, however, Mr. Speaker, there is a short-term solution with the

+Hamlet of Igloolik, and they are filling the water tank halfway and also prioritizing water deliveries to the schools.
+Those are short-term and longterm solutions.
 Thank you, Mr. Speaker.

-Speaker: Your first supplementary, Ms. Quassa.
+Speaker: Your first supplementary, Ms. Ouassa.

 Ms. Quassa (interpretation): Thank you, Mr. Speaker.
-I would like to thank the minister for providing that clarification on this concern, and my constituents who are observing us will now understand more fully how this matter is being handled.
+I would like to thank the minister for providing that clarification on this concern.
+My constituents who are watching will now more fully understand how this matter is being handled.

-Mr. Speaker, parents of the younger students informed our office that the students were directed to bring a personal water bottle to the school, and this makes me wonder if the water tank in the school may be harbouring some contamination causing stomach aches, I certainly hope not.
+Mr. Speaker, parents of the younger students informed our office that the students were directed to bring a personal water bottle to the school, and this makes me wonder if the water in the tank in the school may be contaminated and causing stomach aches.
+I certainly hope not.

-Can the minister clarify this matter so that parents can hear of any potential issues related to the lack of water, and whether the leaking water tank has been sampled to ascertain if any potential risk exists to their children's health?
+Can the minister clarify if this is the case so that parents can hear of any potential issues related to the lack of water and whether or not the water tank has been tested to determine if there are any potential risk that may exists affecting children's health?
 Thank you, Mr. Speaker.